 - ¼ tsp fennel seeds

-Combine dehydrated garlic, poppy seeds, sesame seeds, caraway seeds and fennel seeds on a small plate and stir to combine.
+- Combine the seasoning spices on a small plate and stir to combine.

-Season salmon with salt and pepper and press skinless side into the “everything” seed mixture to coat evenly.
+- Season salmon with salt and pepper and press the skinless side into the “everything” seed mixture to coat evenly.

 - In a skillet over medium-high, heat the oil.
 Add the salmon and quickly sear 2-3 minutes per side or until cooked through.